kanuu-io/docs/laravel/webhook-helpers.md

 # Webhook helpers (optional)

-If you're creating a new Laravel application and need to handle Paddle's webhooks, Kanuu's package provides a `HandlePaddleWebhook` controller that can help you get started in no time.
+If you're creating a new Laravel application and need to handle Paddle's webhooks, Kanuu's Laravel package provides a `HandlePaddleWebhook` controller that can help you get started in no time.

 ![Diagram showing your application between Kanuu and Paddle.](/kanuu_paddle_diagram.png)